icons8/lunacy-docs/docs/man/help.md

 #### Moving Horizontally and Vertically

-Hold Shift while moving an object.
+Hold `Shift` while moving an object.
 Lunacy will lock one of the axis and move object either horizontally or vertically.

 #### Duplicating Objects

-Hold Alt and move the object.
+Hold `Alt` and move the object.
 Lunacy will create a copy.

-Another way to create a copy is pressing Ctrl+D.
+Another way to create a copy is pressing `Ctrl` `D`.

 ### Grouping Objects